-Often called the “Queen City of the Highlands,” LaFayette is the county seat of Walker County and boasts a rich Native American, Civil War and African American history.
+Often called the “Queen City of the Highlands,” LaFayette, Georgia is the county seat of Walker County and boasts a rich Native American, Civil War and African American history.
 LaFayette was founded as Chattooga, in 1835, as the seat of newly formed Walker County.
 The county was named after the former United States Senator, Freeman Walker.
 Chattooga was renamed LaFayette in 1836 after, Gilbert du Motier de Lafyette. a French aristocrat who fought in the American Revolutionary War.
 In this historic place you’ll find Lucky Eye BBQ.
 Robert and Stephanie Wardlaw are the heart of Lucky Eye BBQ.

 For them, the food reflects their love of people and community.